Human Resources Specialist - United States

 Provide support on HR-related matters including onboarding, offboarding, benefits, ex-pat allowances, employee relations, and organizational policies, as needed.

 Serve as the home office HR point of contact for field teams on HR needs; coordinate with the home office HR team to respond to requirements as needed.

 Support start-ups through engagement with local lawyers to identify country labor laws, benefits, and local compensation plans.
-Plan and coordinate new employee orientations with HQ resources to foster positive attitude toward project objectives, including planning and managing the onboarding process and training for all new hires.
+Plan and coordinate new employee orientations with HQ resources to foster a positive attitude toward project objectives, including planning and managing the onboarding process and training for all new hires.

 Work with the HR Manager and legal counsel to prepare employee agreements and field staff handbooks.

-Work with the HR Manager and field teams to ensure that employee agreement renewals, amendments, and salary adjustments are on-time and align with local laws and contract requirements.
+Work with the HR Manager and field teams to ensure that employee agreement renewals, amendments, and salary adjustments are on time and align with local laws and contract requirements.

 Support the engagement and work of an Employee of Record (EOR) in those countries where DI requires their services.

 Maintain all country HR-related documentation on the field office SharePoint

 Minimum of a bachelor’s degree in human resources, business, or other related fields.
 Masters preferred.

 At least 2 years of international human resources experience